Skip To Main Content

 Schoolwide Behavior Expectations

 At Lakewood Elementary, each child is asked to follow the PAWS expectations.
-PAWS stands for: Practice Kindness, Always be Safe, We are Engaged and Show Respect.
+PAWS:

 We are committed to recognizing and celebrating students who make positive choices in their behavior.
 Our approach to behavior management is proactive, providing a range of supports designed to meet the unique needs of every student.
 These supports may include individual behavior plans, a comprehensive school-wide social-emotional learning curriculum, positive reinforcement, and guidance from our counselor and related staff.
 When necessary, we work closely with parents to ensure that the appropriate supports are in place for each student.